Siege of Vijayanagara: Aftermath

-Ahmad dispatched a messenger to the Vijayanagar King, stipulating that one of the conditions for peace would be the delivery of all arrears of tribute, loaded onto the backs of elephants from the Vijayanagar stables.
-This procession was to be led by the Crown Prince of Vijayanagar himself, with bands playing in front.
+Ahmad dispatched a messenger to the Vijayanagara King, stipulating that one of the conditions for peace would be the delivery of all arrears of tribute, loaded onto the backs of elephants from the Vijayanagara stables.
+This procession was to be led by the Crown Prince of Vijayanagara himself, with bands playing in front.
 The Raya promptly complied, and when the procession reached the Sultan's camp, it was received with great pomp by the Bahmani nobles and escorted to the king's presence.
-The king then adorned the Crown Prince of Vijayanagar with royal robes and a bejeweled dagger, and bestowed upon him Arab and Turkish horses, elephants, greyhounds, and three falcons.
+The king then adorned the Crown Prince of Vijayanagara with royal robes and a bejeweled dagger, and bestowed upon him Arab and Turkish horses, elephants, greyhounds, and three falcons.
 After these ceremonial gestures, the king escorted the Crown Prince back towards the Krishna River, bidding him farewell.
 Vira Vijaya then returned the Doab and other territories had taken from the Bahmani Sultanate in the war of 1420.